ken1901/gpt4all/gpt4all-bindings/typescript/README.md

 ### Build Instructions

-*   As of 05/21/2023, Tested on windows (MSVC). (somehow got it to work on MSVC 🤯)
 *   binding.gyp is compile config
 *   Tested on Ubuntu.
 Everything seems to work fine
+*   Tested on Windows.
+Everything works fine.
+*   Sparse testing on mac os.
 *   MingW works as well to build the gpt4all-backend. **HOWEVER**, this package works only with MSVC built dlls.

 ### Requirements